arkency/posts/posts/2016-07-08-testing-soap-api-adapters.md

 ## Testing

-I am gonna test this code based on the underlying networking communication protocol.
-In other words we will stub the HTTP requests with XML being sent.
+I am going to test this code based on the underlying networking communication protocol.
+In other words, we will stub the HTTP requests with the XML being sent.

 This is on purpose.
 I want to be able to switch to different gem or a library provided by the payment gateway authors without the need to change the tests.

-If I just stubbed Ruby method calls I would not have the ability to change the implementation without changing tests.
+If I just stubbed Ruby method calls, I would not have the ability to change the implementation without changing tests.
 I would be just typo-testing the implementation.
 That way I check if we send proper